A young Black man sitting in the park with a Black teenage boy wearing a hearing aid. They are both looking very serious.

 Racism and religious discrimination

-Some examples of religious discrimination can include:
+Examples of religious discrimination might include:

-• people making offensive comments or jokes about your religion or religious beliefs
+• people making offensive comments or jokes about your religion

 Tips to help if racism is affecting your mental health

-Here are some things you can do if racism is affecting your mental health.
+Here’s what you can do if racism is affecting your mental health.

 You should speak to your GP if you:

-• incident or think you might have PTSD
+• have flashbacks or intrusive thoughts about a traumatic incident or think you might have PTSD

-• are feeling numb or empty inside
+• feel numb or empty inside

-• are feeling worried or are anxious a lot of the time
+• feel worried or anxious a lot

 How to speak to your GP